All Episodes

 Let's say every American is being monitored and they're recording every phone conversation.

-I w I want to ask this about Donald Trump.
+I want to ask this about Donald Trump.

-Would that mean now that they can go back without a warrant and pull this out and leak it against Donald Trump?
+Would that mean now that they can go back without a warrant and pull this out and leak it against Donald Trump, every private conversation he may or may not have had?

 Yes.

-Every conversation does that include every email, every tweet?
+Does that include every email, every tweet?

 Absolutely.

-I mean every text rather?
+I mean, every text, rather?

 That's right.